mediafinger/rabbitmq_info/README.markdown

 ## Routing examples

 In a **fanout exchange** all queues will receive all messages.
-This burdens the consumers of this queues with handling all kind of messages, when different kinds of messages are sent to such an exchange.
+This burdens the consumers of this queues with handling differnt kind of messages.

-In a **direct exchange** every queue bound to the exact `routing_key` of a message, will receive this message.
+In a **direct exchange** every queue bound to an exact `routing_key` of a message, will receive this message.
 When multiple queues are bound to the same `routing_key` the message will be routed to all of these queues.
 A message will only be removed from the system, when it was delivered in all bound queues.

-A **headers exchange** allows for more flexible routing, similar to a _topics exchange_.
-Instead of analyzing the routing key, it matches `key-value` pairs of the `headers` `property` of messages.
+A **headers exchange** allows for very flexible routing.
+It matches `key-value` pairs of the `headers` `property` of messages.

 ### Topic exchange

-The most flexible routing is implemented through the **topic exchange.** It is even capable to emulate the _direct_ and the _fanout exchange_.
+Very flexible routing can be implemented through the **topic exchange.** It is even capable to emulate the _direct_ and the _fanout exchange_.
 Pattern matching allows queues to handle all, some or only very specific messages.
 Let's assume our routing keys have usually three parts: an _application_, an _entity_ and an _event_:

 ### Routing keys schema